TESOL | Preparatory Course

 Why this course?

-A TESOL qualification teaches the learner the necessary skills to teach English to speakers of other languages.
+A TESOL qualification gives the learner the necessary skills to teach English to speakers of other languages.

-This course covers basic theory and practice of teaching EFL/ESOL and is an ideal starting point if you wish to train as an ESOL teacher.
+This course is the essential first stage for people who are interested in teaching English as a Foreign Language (EFL) or English for Speakers of Other Languages (ESOL) as a career.
+It covers basic theory and practice of teaching EFL/ESOL, and is an ideal starting point if you wish to train as an ESOL teacher.

 On completion of the preparatory course, students may be eligible to progress to the TESOL certificate course.

 It is not essential to have teaching experience or knowledge of a secondary language.
-However, candidates should have the equivalent of GCSE/"O" Level and a good standard of spoken and written English.
-Students should be motivated and take on the responsibility of developing their study skills through reading suggested reference books and teaching materials.
+Candidates should, however, have the equivalent of GCSE/"O" Level English and a good standard of spoken and written English.
+Students should be motivated to develop their study skills through reading suggested reference books and teaching materials.

-Although the Preparatory Course itself is not a full teaching qualification, in the past some students have been offered TEFL/TESOL work with this course alone and also do private 1:1 teaching.
+Although the Preparatory Course itself is not a full teaching qualification, in the past some students have been offered TEFL/TESOL employment with this course alone and have also gained private 1:1 teaching roles.

 - Basic theory and practice of teaching